ibinti/ibi-the-watch-cat/README.md

 <br>
 use cardboard and masking tape. arduino needs longer usb cable extension to reach mouse on computer table
 <br>
-also need a little lift-up for the mouse so that the mouse pad easily move under it. here the mouse pad is a thick paper.
+also need a little lift-up for the mouse so that the mouse pad easily move under it. here the mouse pad is simply a thick paper.

 i need a vision feedback for position...